nicolejulia/datasciencecoursera/README.md

 # datasciencecoursera
-This is a rep for the first course project
+This is a repo for the first course project